-Home & Garden Home 10 Uses for Parmesan Cheese Rinds By Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality. our editorial process Robin Shreeves Updated May 07, 2020 Cropped version of Parmesan cheese rind stack.
+Home & Garden Home 10 Uses for Parmesan Cheese Rinds By Robin Shreeves Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality.
+Learn about our editorial process Updated May 7, 2020 Share Twitter Pinterest Email Cropped version of Parmesan cheese rind stack.
 Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Don't throw those rinds away!
 There's plenty of flavor left to be tapped.
-(Photo: geishaboy500/Flickr) I use a lot of Parmesan cheese.
+(Photo: geishaboy500/Flickr) I use a lot of parmesan cheese.
 I buy good quality cheese that I grate myself, and I grate it right down to the rind.
-Some people use a micro planer and grate the rind itself and use it like grated Parmesan, but I save the rinds for other dishes.
+Some people use a micro planer and grate the rind itself and use it like grated parmesan, but I save the rinds for other dishes.
 If you’ve been throwing away your rinds, you’ve been missing out on putting them to a delicious second use.
 Here are 10 ways to use the rinds: Throw them into tomato sauce when cooking.
 They’ll impart some flavor.
 Pull them out and discard when the sauce is done cooking.
-Place them in a jar, pour olive oil over them (perhaps add some garlic cloves, too) and make Parmesan-infused olive oil.
+Place them in a jar, pour olive oil over them (perhaps add some garlic cloves, too – but if you add garlic, make sure to keep the oil refrigerated) and make parmesan-infused olive oil.
 Great for dipping bread into.
-Throw them into bean soups or Minestrone.
+Throw them into bean soups or minestrone.
 Discard the rinds before serving.
 Throw them into the pot when you’re making stock.
 Add to stew.
 Remove rinds before serving.
 Use them to flavor steamed artichokes.
-Add some chicken broth, onion and lemon juice and a cheese rind or two, and it's a delicious broth! (via the kitchn) Put a rind in the pot when you’re cooking risotto or other rice.
+Add some chicken broth, onion and lemon juice and a cheese rind or two, and it's a delicious broth!
+Put a rind in the pot when you’re cooking risotto or other rice.
 Remove the rind before serving.
-Make a Parmesan broth for cheese-filled pastas like ravioli.
-You can try this recipe for Ricotta & Pea Ravioli in Parmesan Broth or just use the recipe for inspiration for your own pasta in Parmesan broth.
-Try in this recipe for Tomato, Cheese and Bread Soup.
+Make a parmesan broth for cheese-filled pastas like ravioli.
+You can try the Bitchincamero's recipe for ricotta & pea ravioli in parmesan broth or just use the recipe for inspiration for your own pasta in Parmesan broth.
+Try The Novice Chef's Panera-inspired recipe for tomato, cheese and bread Soup.
 If the rind is pure cheese (with no waxy coating), you can grill the rind until it becomes soft and chewy, put it on a piece of crusty bread, and eat.